Kirchhoff's diffraction formula: Equivalence to Huygens–Fresnel principle

 where the integral is done over the part of the wavefront at r_{0} which is the closest to the aperture in the diagram.
 This integral leads to the Huygens–Fresnel principle (with the obliquity factor $\frac {1 + \cos\chi}{2}$).

-In the derivation of this integral, instead of the geometry depicted in the right diagram, double spheres centered at P_{0} with the inner sphere radius r_{0} and an infinite outer sphere radius can be used.
-In this geometry, the observation point P is located in the volume enclosed by the two spheres so the Fresnel-Kirchhoff diffraction formula is applied on the two spheres.
-(The surface normal on these integral surfaces are, say again, toward the enclosed volume in the diffraction formula above.)
-In the formula application, the integral on the outer sphere is zero by a similar reason of the integral on the hemisphere as zero above.
+In the derivation of this integral, instead of the geometry depicted in the diagram of this section, two closed surfaces (no physical surfaces so they do not block waves), one is a sphere of radius r_{0} centered at the point wave source P_{0}, and the other is an arbitrary closed surface that contains this inner sphere and is infinitely far from it (e.g., another sphere of infinite radius), can be used.
+In this geometry, the observation point P is located in the volume enclosed by these closed surfaces, so the Fresnel-Kirchhoff diffraction formula is applied on the two spheres.
+(The surface normal on these integral surfaces are, say again, toward the enclosed volume.)
+In the formula application to this geometry, the additional assumption of neglecting the integral on A4, used in the above diagram of this section, is not required.
+The integral on the outer surface is zero as long as it is infinitely far from P, so as a result, the Huygens–Fresnel principle in the same integral from above is derived, except that the integral surface is the inner sphere.

 Extended source

-Assume that the aperture is illuminated by an extended source wave.
-The complex amplitude at the aperture is given by U_{0}(r).
+Assume that an aperture is illuminated by waves from an extended monochromatic wave source.
+The complex amplitude at the aperture is given by $U_0(r)$.